quicwg/base-drafts/draft-ietf-quic-transport.md

 : The initial maximum data parameter contains the initial value for the maximum amount of data that can be sent on the connection.
-This parameter is encoded as an unsigned 32-bit integer in units of 1024 octets.
-That is, the value here is multiplied by 1024 to determine the actual maximum value.
+This parameter is encoded as an unsigned 32-bit integer in units of octets.
 This is equivalent to sending a MAX_DATA ({{frame-max-data}}) for the connection immediately after completing the handshake.

 initial_max_stream_id (0x0002):